-We pay special attention to branching nodes with high degrees (Figure 11a, 11b).
-These branching nodes, in some sense, serve as "anchors" or "hubs" of the underlying space of activations.
-There are a few interesting (however speculative) observations.
-For each of the two branching nodes in (a) and (b), there is a mixture of geometric and texture-based images that contribute towards the representation of the node.
-Nodes immediately adjacent to the branching node (a), i. e., those that form branches that merge at node (a), contain geometric objects that are square-shaped (envelop, bath towel), circle-shaped (bowl, pasta), pointy-shaped (tie, hammer), and bottle-shaped (beer bottles).
-Nodes immediately adjacent to the branching node (b) have other objects that serve similar purposes, including square-shaped (vest, cuirass), circleshaped (dough, mashed potato), pointy-shaped (ladle, ball point), and bottle-shaped (milk cans, whiskey jug).
-However, (a) and (b) seem to draw these geometric shapes from (almost completely)

-different classes of images.
-This may indicates a level of selfsimilarity within the space of activations, which requires further investigation.
+(a) and (b), a mixture of geometric and texture-based images contributes to the representation of the node.
+Nodes immediately adjacent to the branching node (a), i.e., those that form branches that merge at node (a), contain geometric objects that are square-shaped (envelop, bath towel), circle-shaped (bowl, pasta), pointy-shaped (tie, hammer), and bottle-shaped (beer).
+Nodes immediately adjacent to the branching node (b) have other objects that serve similar purposes, including square-shaped (vest, cuirass), circle-shaped (dough, mashed potato), pointy-shaped (ladle, ball point), and bottle-shaped (milk cans, whiskey jug).
+However, (a) and (b) seem to draw these geometric shapes from (almost completely) different classes of images, which may indicate a level of self-similarity within the space of activations that requires further investigation.